cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 ```

 !!!
 Warning
-    Please use the `postInitSQL` option with extreme care as queries
+    Please use the `postInitSQL` and `postInitTemplateSQL` options with extreme care,
-    are run as a superuser and can disrupt the entire cluster.
+    as queries are run as a superuser and can disrupt the entire cluster.
+    An error in any of those queries interrupts the bootstrap phase, leaving the cluster incomplete.

 ## Bootstrap from another cluster